patreeceeo/parcel_phaser_playground/docs/hot_module_replacement.md

 ### HMR Opt-in

 To use Parcel's HMR support, we must opt in to it using the `module.hot` API.
-Whenever `game.ts` has been updated, Parcel will call the `dispose` callback, which will save the current player sprite in `module.hot.data` and [destroy the current Phaser game instance](#destroying-the-game-instance).
+Whenever `game.ts` has been updated, Parcel will call the `dispose` callback, which will save the current player sprite in `module.data` and [destroy the current Phaser game instance](#destroying-the-game-instance).
 Then, Parcel does the hot module replacement itself, updating the code for `game.ts` in the browser's module cache, causing the module-level scope to be re-evaluated.
 Then it calls the `accept` callback, which assigns the player sprite from the previous module to the module-level declaration.
 Then, the module-level re-evaluation triggers another call to our scene's `create` method.

 We have to be careful of the order of operations to avoid a race condition between the `accept` callback and when Phaser calls the `create` method of the scene, since both happen asynchronously.
 This is the reason for using an asynchronously IIFE.